 More specifically, faculty members conducting research in bioengineering, biology, and computational biology have the necessary qualifications to implement a program in Engineering Biology.
 Appendix B lists short biographies of some of the SECS and CAS faculty whose research and teaching interests are most closely related to the engineering biology program.
-These faculty members have published journal papers in these areas and either chair or serve on committees for graduate students in engineering who are focusing their masters or doctoral studies on applications in bioengineering.
+These faculty members have published journal papers in these areas and either chair or serve on committees for graduate students in engineering.
 The School of Engineering and Computer Science has graduated several students with doctoral degrees in Systems Engineering who have written dissertations with applications and advancements in bioengineering.